DataDog/hiring-engineers/answers.md

 ## Installing the Datadog Client
 To get started with datadog, head over to the [website](https://www.datadoghq.com/) and begin a free trial.
 After you sign up, it is time to install the Datadog Client on your machine.

 Since we are using a derivative of Ubuntu we can simply install the Datadog Client for Ubuntu in Linux Mint.
-If you are not directed to the quick start guide or 'getting started' after logging in to your account, directions for installing the client can be found [here](https://app.datadoghq.com/account/settings#agent/ubuntu). **Note:** you must be logged in to your datadog account to for this link or you can login once you get there!
-There are options for easy one-step install or a step-by-step installation available.
+If you are not directed to the quick start guide or 'getting started' after logging in to your account, directions for installing the client can be found [here](https://app.datadoghq.com/account/settings#agent/ubuntu). **Note:** *you must be logged in to your datadog account for this link to take you to the right spot or you can login once you get there!* There are options for easy one-step install or a step-by-step installation available.
 For this tutorial we will use the easy install method.

 Open up a terminal and copy and paste the following code in its entirety: